yashmehta10/marketing-agent/readme.md

     }
     ```

     d.
 This is a known caveat for using inbuilt tools with ADK.
-We need to expose another Agent as tool
+We need to expose another Agent as tool, import this method
-    Import this method
     ```python
     from google.adk.tools.agent_tool import AgentTool
     ```

     e.
-Create a specialised agent responsible for searching
+Create a specialised agent responsible for searching.
+Create this agent before your root agent so you can use this in your root agent.
     ```python
     search_agent = Agent(
         model='gemini-2.0-flash',